The Biggest Memorial Day Weekend Movies of All Time

 The live-action Aladdin, which saw Will Smith take over for Robin Williams as the Genie, was ultimately one of Disney's biggest live-action movies ever (behind only The Lion King, Beauty and the Beast, and The Jungle Book.)

 Fast & Furious 6 (2013); $117 million

-After Fast Five really revitalized the franchise, 2013's Fast & Furious 6 (original title: Furious 6) nitrous-boosted its way to the top of the box office with a $117 million opening weekend.
-It'd go on to become the third highest-grossing car movie of all time, losing out only to Pixar's Cars, and, of course Furious 7, the final film starring beloved franchise lead Paul Walker.
+After Fast Five really revitalized the franchise, 2013's Fast & Furious 6 nitrous-boosted its way to the top of the box office with a $117 million opening weekend.
+It'd go on to become the third highest-grossing movie in the franchise, behind only The Fate of the Furious and Furious 7, the final movie starring beloved lead Paul Walker.

 X-Men: The Last Stand (2006); $122.9 million

 X-Men: The Last Stand is a tricky film because, yes, it was the second biggest opening weekend of 2006, but it's also the film that nearly killed the X-Men franchise.
 It took half a decade for the X-Men series to get going again after this botched adaptation of the famous "Dark Phoenix" comic book arc.
 Eventually, the franchise tried to right that wrong with 2019's Dark Phoenix, but critics and fans agreed it was another fail.

 Indiana Jones and the Kingdom of the Crystal Skull (2008); $126.9 million

 Here is another sequel that made a boatload of money without a lot of fanfare.
 Kingdom of the Crystal Skull made just under $127 million its opening weekend in 2008, pretty much quadrupling the opening weekends of the two other Indiana Jones sequels.